BrianDeanO/BrianDeanO/README.md

 Within this internship, I consistently work with JavaScript, React, and HTML/CSS.

-While I am gaining much experience in languages dedicated to web development, my two best languages to code in are C++.
+Through school, I also have strong understanding in C and C++.

 I also have experience programming in Java and using JavaFX, and with creating and working with relational database systems through SQL.